-Phoebe Edwards – Corporation Vice Chair and Chair of the Remuneration and Search Committee
+Phoebe Edwards – Corporation Vice Chair and Chair of the People Strategy& Governance Committee

-I am a Local Authority Chief Executive and a solicitor.
+I am a former Local Authority Chief Executive and a solicitor.
 In addition to my legal background, I bring strategic management experience, a strong interest in the wider local community and an understanding of the public sector to the corporation.
-I also have extensive experience as a school governor (secondary) including 5+ years as a Chair, also as a Director of a multi-academy trust Hand as an FE Board member including chairing Committees and as Vice Chair of the Corporation.
+I have extensive experience as a school governor (secondary) including 5+ years as a Chair, also as a Director of a multi-academy trust Hand as an FE Board member including chairing Committees and as Vice Chair of the Corporation.
 I am also the independent Chair of a local multi-agency Health Improvement Partnership.

 Trusha Lakhani – co-opted to the Audit Committee